 The SGA consists of an appointed executive council, popularly elected Senate and interview selected Judicial Branch.
 The Senators are elected by their peers from respective colleges and a special group of senators are representatives of major student organizations at East Carolina University.
 The Judicial Branch consists of four associate Justices, all being led by the Chief Justice.
 The Student Body President also appoints students to campus-wide commissions and committees to make sure the student voice is heard in our University governance process.

-Up to 25 students are selected from Eastern North Carolina to receive a scholarship of $1,000 and to participate in a year-long leadership education experience which makes use of experiential education, community service, and leadership practices.
-Topics of the program include ethics and values, decision-making, and leadership theory.
-Applications for the 2013-2014 recipients are due March 1, 2013.
-Find out More!
+Up to 20 incoming freshmen students are selected from Eastern North Carolina to receive a scholarship of $1,000 and to participate in a year-long leadership education experience.
+This experience will make use of a variety of motivational strategies, community service, and leadership practices.
+Williams scholars gain a great sense of transition from high school to college through our Mentor and Program Coordinator initiative.
+Students participating in this program can expect to gain knowledge and value of motivation strategies, communication, and behaviors to contribute their ideas, strengths and knowledge.
+Topics of the program include ethics and values, decision-making, and leadership paradigm.
+Applications are currently being accepted for the 2015-2016 academic year.

 A passive programming initiative that sparks dialogue about varying questions and subjects.
 Each Friday, a new question is posed to the ECU community allowing for students to come by and write their thoughts, feelings, reactions, questions etc. You can find the water cooler outside the Center for Student Leadership and Engagement: 109 Mendenhall Student Center.
 Come see what everyone is talking about around the water cooler this week.